Novabay/MoodMirror/README.md

   >>> cv2.__version__
   >>> quit()
 ```
-Install Deepface
+Install Deepface:
 ```bash
 pip install deepface
 ```
-To check the installation you can open python on the terminal an try to import deepface
+To check the installation you can open python on the terminal an try to import deepface:
   ```python
   >>> from deepface import DeepFace
   ```